cscart/docs/en/user_guide/users/index.rst

 * **Administrator**—can access both the storefront and the administration panel and manage and/or view the store contents and configuration.

 * **Customer**—can access the storefront and buy products in your store.
 Although the storefront is normally available to non-registered users as well, registered users are supposed to enjoy greater privileges.
-Besides, even registered users with a customer account may have different opportunities depending on the user group that they belong to (requires commercial license).
+Besides, even registered users with a customer account may have different opportunities depending on the user group that they belong to.

 * **Supplier**—cannot access the storefront or the administration panel.
 Supplier accounts are used in the database to flag products that belong to third-party providers.